TritonDataCenter/rfe/rfe/0001/README.md

 ## What We Want

-To a first approximation, an upgrade of the behind-the-scenes NAT zone.

-First, a simple Router object that would join two links, either Fabric, VLAN, or even both.
+A simple Router object that would join two links, either Fabric, VLAN, or even both.
 They can/should have distinct IP prefixes from each other (see one of the Future and Even Fringe Ideas for a potential solution, though).
 Specifying the UUID (and type?) of each link object should be sufficient for